Kylobe/CS-4230-Project/README.md

 - Sets up the initial chess position with all pieces in standard starting locations
 - Displays the board in a text-based grid format with rank and file labels
 - Converts chess notation (like "E2") to array indices and vice versa
-- Moves pieces from one position to another
+- Immutably moves pieces from one position to another
 - Handles pawn promotion (automatically promotes pawns to queens when reaching the opposite end)
 - Manages piece captures